marymaeb/ch04-git-basics/exercise-1/README.md

 # Exercise-1

+What I ate for breakfast today...
+1. Cold brew with Sweet cream
+2. Luna Bar

 The purpose of this exercise is to practice the steps you'll need to use in future exercises.
 We'll begin by configuring your GitHub account for your machine (which you'll only need to do once), and then